 The American Association of Naturopathic Physician's has put together a HIPAA Survival Guide and Action Steps for Compliance that is available to AANP members.

-The HHS Summary of the HIPAA Privacy Rule Booklet
+The HHS Summary of the HIPAA Privacy Rules

-Produced by the US Dept. of Health & Human Services, this document explains many provisions of the new HIPAA regulations in plain language.
+Produced by the US Dept. of Health & Human Services, this document explains many provisions of the new HIPAA regulations.

 10) What information do I need to include on my prescription pad?
 Do I need to list my supervising MD/DO's information?